Famous dancing pallbearers $1m richer after selling viral meme

 The Dancing Pallbearers went viral in 2020 as videos of them stylishly conveying caskets from funeral grounds were shared widely on social media.

-Though they had been in business long before the time, the onset of the Coronavirus put them out there as people attributed their videos to the famous ‘By June de3 trend’.
+Though they had been in business long before the time, the onset of the Coronavirus put them out there as people linked their videos to the famous ‘By June de3 trend’.

 The now TikTok famous dancing pallbearers from Ghana ⚰️ pic.twitter.com/cKDCxDig7s— BBC News Africa (@BBCAfrica) April 16, 2020